2024 UCI Track Champions League

 The 2024 UCI Track Champions League was the fourth edition of the UCI Track Champions League, a track cycling competition held over five rounds in November and December 2024.
-This was the last edition of the competition, as it was later cancelled on March 2025.
+This was the last edition of the competition, as it was cancelled in March 2025.

 Titles were awarded in two categories – Endurance and Sprint – for women and men; the women's titles were won by Alina Lysenko (Sprint) and Katie Archibald (Endurance), while the men's titles were won by Harrie Lavreysen (Sprint) and Dylan Bibic (Endurance).

 Events

 Format

 This season of the UCI Track Champions League consisted of five rounds.
 Each round had two races per category (Sprint and Endurance), both for men and for women, making a total of 40 races.
 The Sprint category consisted of individual sprint and keirin races, while the Endurance category consisted of scratch and elimination races.